microsoft/VSExtensibility/docs/index.md

 | [Remote UI](new-extensibility-model/inside-the-sdk/remote-ui.md) | Start learning about remote UI model used in the VisualStudio.Extensibility SDK.|
 | [Advanced Remote UI](new-extensibility-model/inside-the-sdk/advanced-remote-ui.md) | In-depth information on the remote UI model. |
 | [In-proc extensions](new-extensibility-model/getting-started/in-proc-extensions.md) | Learn how to make extension that run in-process. |

+## Send feedback

+We're actively seeking feedback and engagement.
+The preview phase is a great time to get community input to help us identify issues and opportunities.
+You can provide feedback and report bugs in our [issues tracker](https://github.com/microsoft/VSExtensibility/issues).

+For future updates please bookmark our [announcements](announcements.md) page.